Skip to main content

 Wash fresh produce thoroughly

-Fresh produce from markets is generally safe.
-Wash fruits and vegetables before consumption, especially if eaten raw.
+Market produce is generally safe.
+Wash fruit and vegetables before eating, particularly anything you plan to eat raw.

 LOW